mcidclan/atomic-point-of-view/README.md

 ```
 Nom de code: APoV.

-APoV, standing for Atomic Point of View, is a variant of raytracing, proposing
+APoV, standing for Atomic Point of View, is a variant of voxel raytracing,
-an alternative to it's realtime calculation cost.
-The main idea is to record
+proposing an alternative to its realtime calculation cost.
+The main idea is
-the information for a ray, on different angles and from the point of view of each
+to record the information for a ray, on different angles and from the point of
-voxel, in space.
-This will produce huge amount of raw data, representing the 3d
+view of each voxel, in space.
+This will produce huge amount of raw data,
-space in multiple point of views.
-The data could be then read or streamed,
+representing the 3d space in multiple point of views.
+The data could be then
-bringing the advantage of a fast rendering result.
+read or streamed, bringing the advantage of a fast rendering result.

 The current generator records only 2 informations by ray, per space voxel.
 The
 RGB color of the scanned voxel, and the ray depth which is the length between